Aged Care

 How Bruce got his balcony room

 When spritely centenarian and Alteris Lifestyle and Care client Bruce needed to transition to permanent residential aged care, the one thing he wanted seemed out of reach.
-As a respite care resident, 100 year old Bruce loved his room and its east-facing veranda which...
+During his respite stay, 100-year-old Bruce loved his room and its east-facing veranda which...

 read more